prinzdezibel/nixos-qemu-image/README.md

 # (Cross) compile NixOS QEMU cloud images

 This flake allows to cross compile qcow images for QEMU.
-And of course compiling for the same CPU platform is supported as well.
+Of course compiling for the same CPU platform is supported as well.
 It's basically equivalent to nixos-generators' qow format, but uses systemd-boot UEFI boot manager and a modified nixpkgs repository that allows make-disk-image to make usage of a fully fledged
 QEMU qemu-system-x86_64 instance with TCG fallback instead of the qemu-kvm package which only supports machines with the same CPU architecture.